 Recurring or chronic pelvic pain should be evaluated by a doctor at some point.
 Mild cramping and pain associated with menstrual periods is normal and does not require evaluation unless it is very painful (see see Menstrual Cramps).

 What the doctors does:

 After making sure that the woman does not require emergency surgery, doctors ask the woman questions about her symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Gynecologic Causes of Pelvic Pain).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Table 1: Some Gynecologic Causes of Pelvic Pain).